The Vegvísir Is Not A Viking Compass

 The Vegvísir first appears in the Huld Manuscript, collected and documented in Iceland by Geir Vigfusson in Akureyri in 1860.
 For reference, the Viking era in England came to a decisive close in 1066 when King Harold of England led his forces to victory against the formidable Viking ruler, Harald Hardrada of Norway.

 The Battle of Stamford Bridge, situated near York, marked the culmination of this historical conflict.
-This could roughly be considered the end of the 'Viking Age
+This could roughly be considered the end of the 'Viking Age,' so we're looking at roughly 800 years between the end of the Viking age and when the Vegvísir was documented in the Huld Manuscript in 1860.

-Personally, I love and hate this symbol, and I'll explain why.
-My first tattoo was the Vegvísir, and I 100% got it with the elder Futhark runes thinking it was the 'cool Viking compass' and I refuse to pretend otherwise to protect my own ego.
+My first tattoo was the Vegvísir, and I 100% got it with the elder Futhark runes thinking it was the 'cool Viking compass.'
+I'm not about to lie and pretend that I didn't, just for the sake of sparing my own ego.
 As such, that tattoo is a representation of my own gullibility and lack of research.